-As an investment trust, the Company invests in equities and other investments for the long term in order to achieve its investment objective as stated on page 26.
-In pursuing its investment objective, the Company is exposed to a variety of risks that could result in either a reduction or increase in the Company's net assets or in profits.
+As an investment trust, the Company invests in equities and other investments for the long term in order to achieve its investment objective as stated on pages 28 and 29..
+In pursuing its investment objective, the Company is exposed to a variety of risks that could result in either a reduction or increase in the Company's net assets or profits.